Greece in the Eurovision Song Contest 2016: Background

-The Greek national broadcaster, Hellenic Broadcasting Corporation (ERT), broadcasts the event within Greece and organises the selection process for the nation's entry.
-ERT had been in charge of Greece's participation in the contest since their debut in 1974 until 2013, when the broadcaster was shut down by a government directive and replaced with the interim Dimosia Tileorasi (DT) and later by the New Hellenic Radio, Internet and Television (NERIT) broadcaster.
+As part of its duties as participating broadcaster, the Hellenic Broadcasting Corporation (ERT) organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+ERT's predecessor, the National Radio Television Foundation (EIRT), debuted in the contest in 1974 and then ERT participated from 1975 until 2013, when the broadcaster was shut down by a government directive and replaced with the interim Dimosia Tileorasi (DT) and later by the New Hellenic Radio, Internet and Television (NERIT) broadcaster.
 On 28 April 2015, a legislative proposal that resulted in the renaming of NERIT to ERT was approved and signed into law by the Hellenic Parliament; ERT began broadcasting once again on 11 June.
-ERT then confirmed Greece's intentions to participate at the Eurovision Song Contest 2016 on 28 August 2015.
+ERT then confirmed its intentions to participate at the Eurovision Song Contest 2016 on 28 August 2015.

 For the three contests preceding 2016, television channel MAD TV had organised a national final to select the entry for Greece.
 For the 2016 contest, however, ERT regained the role of deciding the entry, opting for an internal selection.
-This was the first time since 2004 that Greece did not use a national final to select their artist and/or song.
+This was the first time since 2004 that the broadcaster did not use a national final to select its artist and/or song.